-Here is another business making difference and a great impact in people’s lives.
-Shakti.ism is a not-for-profit social enterprise with the mission of empowering and employ women from marginalised communities from India and Bangladesh.
+Here is another business making difference and a great impact on people’s lives.
+Shakti.ism is a not-for-profit social enterprise with the mission of empowering and employing women from marginalised communities in India and Bangladesh.

 They design gorgeous upcycled products handmade by those strong and empowered women.
 The pieces are designed in London and crafted in India and Bangladesh.
 Read now my interview with Jitna Bhagani, the founder of Shakti.ism.

 Midlands Traveller: Tell me a little bit about your background in business.

 Jitna Bhagani: I have an MBA, have worked in tech and fintech, and have always been interested in social enterprise.

 MT: How did you come up with the idea of a business like yours?

 JB: Initially I wanted to start a women’s empowerment initiative training people to sew reusable sanitary pads for distribution amongst the tailors’ communities, hoping to spread awareness and help alleviate period poverty.

 I quickly realised this was not going to work because many women and girls in marginalised communities may not have access to hot water or washing machines, which is crucial for maintaining good hygiene.

 I brainstormed about how I could do something else instead, and Shakti.ism was born.
 And now I am able to reinvest funds into initiatives like purchasing compostable sanitary pads and providing menstrual hygiene workshops and other benefits to the artisans I’m working with.